Mudgee was the first town in Australia to turn pink for the McGrath Foundation during Cancer Awareness Month.

 The success of this fantastic community event in Mudgee is now spreading across the country, with numerous towns now involved in Pink Up Your Town!
 From 1 October to 31 October businesses and the community of the Mudgee Region including Gulgong, Rylstone and Kandos turn Pink in every way possible!
 From shops on the main street, schools, wineries, firefighters, tradies and doctors through to a pink bubbles carwash, the pubs, the local veterinary hospital and many others.

 The Pink Up Mudgee project is supported by the Mid-Western Regional Council.
-The project is coordinated by the Mudgee Chamber of Commerce as well as a group of volunteers known as the Pink Up Committee.
+The project is coordinated by a group of volunteers known as the Pink Up Committee.

 Mudgee was the first town in Australia to turn pink and shine a light on the impact of breast cancer in their community.
 Since 2016, more than 200 businesses and organisations each year join the activity “Pink Up Mudgee”, raising money for the McGrath Foundation by turning the whole town pink during Breast Cancer Awareness Month (October).